Articles

 The aim of treatment is to maintain the level of glucose in the blood within the normal range without marked fluctuations.
 This can achieved with a combination of diet, pills that lower blood glucose levels and insulin injections.
 Treatment is usually lifelong.

-Living with diabetes It is important to Camp David Accord 1978eata healthy diet, maintain fitness and if necessary loose weight.
+Living with diabetes It is important to Camp David Accord 1978eat a healthy diet, maintain fitness and if necessary lose weight.
 Following a healthy lifestyle helps to minimise the risk of developing complications over time, including heart disease, circulatory problems and kidney failure.

 Alcohol is safe in moderation for most people.
 Smoking is harmful and can greatly increase risk of heart disease and stroke.
 If you have diabetes and you smoke - you should stop.